dsih-artpark/vaxsim/README.md

 | scenario_4d    | Disease-free state with continuous vaccination and 0.5/365 daily coverage; Vacc starts from Day 1. |
 | sweep          | Parameter sweep |

+There are two model types, each based on distinct assumptions regarding the vaccination approach:

+1. **Random Vaccination Campaign:** In this model, previously vaccinated animals are selected randomly, and their time to immunity decay is updated according to a Weibull distribution.

+2. **Targeted Vaccination Campaign:** This model involves selecting previously vaccinated animals in ascending order of their time to immunity decay until the vaccination coverage for that round is achieved.
+Their time to immunity decay is also updated based on a Weibull distribution.

 ### Output
 The results of the simulations, including log files and visualisations, will be saved in the *`output`*  directory.
 Check the relevant subdirectories for logs and plots corresponding to each simulation run.